Silence Remover

 No. The minimum duration parameter protects pauses shorter than the threshold.
 Set 0.5 s and any silence shorter than half a second is preserved; longer silences get removed.
 For tight, fast pacing use 0.3 s; for natural conversational pacing use 0.7-1.0 s.

 Yes.
 Manual trimming (with the Audio Trimmer or a DAW) lets you decide each cut.
-Silence Remover is automatic — it processes the whole file by rules.
+Silence Remover is automatic.
+It processes the whole file by rules.
 For 1-2 cuts in a song, trim manually.
 For removing dozens of awkward pauses across a 60-minute podcast, automatic is the only practical option.